Intellia Therapeutics: Why Cathie Wood Is All In

 • The Tech: CRISPR-Cas9 in vivo gene editing (editing DNA directly inside the body).

-• The ARK Play: Cathie Wood has made NTLA a top-10 holding in the ARK Genomic Revolution ETF (ARKG).
+• The ARK Play: Cathie Wood has made NTLA a top-10 holding; she currently controls 14.2 million shares.

 How Intellia’s Gene-Editing Technology Works